 It’s more fun to play Three Degrees of Torkanowsky

 As a piano player and band leader, David Torkanowsky is equally comfortable pushing the edges of jazz, funk, blues and rhythm and blues.
-Aside from his solo projects, Torkanowsky has collaborated with so many musical legends — Irma Thomas, Allen Toussaint, Danny Barker, Earl Turbington, Tony DaGradi, George Porter Jr., Zigaboo Modeliste, Dianne Reeves and Errol Garner, among them — that he now enjoys his own legendary patina.
+Aside from his solo projects, Torkanowsky has collaborated with so many musical legends — Irma Thomas, Allen Toussaint, Danny Barker, Earl Turbington, Tony DaGradi, George Porter Jr., Zigaboo Modeliste, Dianne Reeves, Rickie Lee Jones and Errol Garner, among them — that he now enjoys his own legendary patina.

 Torkanowsky’s five-decade musical career began before he was born.
-His father was maestro of the New Orleans Symphony for more than decade, and his mother — a flamenco dancer — performed in Spain with the great Carmen Amaya.
+His father, Werner Torkanowsky, was maestro of the New Orleans Symphony for more than decade.
+His mother Theresa — a flamenco dancer — performed in Spain with the great Carmen Amaya.

 “The reason this music was born here is because this was the nexus of culture,” Torkanowsky says.
 “This is the place where the confluence of African and European musics happened.
 That’s what jazz is.
 So, in my own upbringing, I had a confluence of African rhythm and European melody and harmony in my own house… so maybe bringing that to the table is what made people say, ‘Oh man; white boy can play.'”

 In a 2001 article in OffBeat Magazine, Torkanowsky recalls first hearing Ellis Marsalis play in New Orleans clubs such as Crazy Shirley’s on Bourbon Street and the Autocrat Club on St. Bernard Avenue.
 Later, the pianists would substitute for each other at various gigs.
 Although Tork and Marsalis rarely played together, when they did Torkanovsky says it was eye-opening: